jetsonhacks/installTensorFlowTX1/README.md

 Note: Most of this procedure was derived from the thread: https://github.com/tensorflow/tensorflow/issues/851

-TensorFlow is built in the following order:
+TensorFlow should be built in the following order:

-#### installDependencies.sh
+#### installPrerequisites.sh
 Installs Java and other dependencies needed.

-#### buildProtobuf.sh
+Also builds:

+##### Protobuf
 Two versions of protobuf are compiled.
-The first (v3.0.0-beta-3) is needed to build grpc-java.
+The first (v3.1.0) is needed to build grpc-java.
 This version ends up being installed in $HOME/lib and $HOME/bin.
 The second version (v3.0.0-beta-2) is used to build bazel

-#### buildGRPC.sh
+##### grpc-java
-grpc-java v0.15.0 requires v3.0.0-beta-3 of protobuf.
+grpc-java v0.15.0 requires > v3.0.0-beta-3 of protobuf.
 A patch is applied for aarch64.

-#### buildBazel.sh
+##### Bazel
 Builds version 0.3.2.
 Includes patches for compiling under aarch64.

-#### installTensorFlow.sh
+#### cloneTensorFlow.sh
 Git clones r0.11 from the TensorFlow repository and patches the source code for aarch64

 #### setTensorFlowEV.sh
 Sets up the TensorFlow environment variables.
 This script will ask for the default python library path.

 #### buildTensorFlow.sh
 Builds TensorFlow.

-Due to what appears to be memory pressure, sometimes this build script needs to be run more than once on failure.
+#### packageTensorFlow.sh
+Once TensorFlow has finished building, this script may be used to create a 'wheel' file, a package for installing with Python.
+The wheel file will be in the $HOME directory, tensorflow-0.11.0-py2-none-any.whl

+#### Install wheel file
+pip install $HOME/tensorflow-0.11.0-py2-none-any.whl

+#### Test
+Run a simple TensorFlow example for the initial sanity check: cd $HOME/tensorflow time python tensorflow/models/image/mnist/convolutional.py